rwboyer/octoblog/source/_posts/2010-11-20-wanna-know-how-aperture-3-runs-on-an-air.md

 title: Wanna Know How Aperture 3 Runs On An Air?
 comments: true
 categories:
+- Aperture 3
 - Apple Aperture
 - Articles
+- MacBook Air
 - Micro 4:3
-- Aperture 3
-- Apple Aperture
-- MacBook Air
 ---
 Have you people wondered or maybe fantasized about running Aperture 3 on one of the new MacBook Air's when you are in the field?
 So have I. Of course I have a couple of ulterior motives here.
 First off the I have plans for the MacBook Air even if Aperture 3 on it turns out to be a complete dog.
 I plan on using it for writing, coding, <a href="http://rwboyer.github.com/">tech stuff</a> - all mostly text.
 The one thing I do know is that just about anything remotely recent will crunch my text/writing seven ways from Sunday instantaneously without working even breathing hard.